Elimination of angular dependency in the quantum three-body problem made easy: Preliminaries

 contains infinitely many elements.
-However, as Schwartz first observed (see Appendix~I of \cite{Schwartz1961}) and King \cite{King1967} and later Manakov, Marmo, and Meremianin (see Sec.~2.2 of~\cite{Manakov1996}) demonstrated, the set $U^{L M \uppi}$ can be generated from its finite subset
+However, as first observed by \textcite{Schwartz1961} (see Appendix~I of his work) and \textcite{King1967}, and later demonstrated by \textcite{Manakov1996} [see Sec.~2.2 of~their work], the set $U^{L M \uppi}$ can be generated from its finite subset